Rifaat Al-Assad case

 As the proceedings continued, six more victims joined the case.
 Some of them have directly witnessed the atrocities.
 Given the total impunity reigning in Syria, the investigation in Switzerland could be their only chance to obtain justice.

 In June 2020, Rifaat al-Assad was convicted in France and sentenced to four years in jail, notably for money laundering and embezzlement of Syrian public funds.
 French authorities also confiscated several properties worth millions.
 Al-Assad appealed the decision.
-A second instance trial should take place in 2021.

 From 1979 to 1982, the Al-Assad regime fought the Fighting Vanguard of the Muslim Brotherhood.
 Founded at the end of World War II and emanating from the Egyptian party, the Syrian branch of the Muslim Brotherhood became the first opposition force after Hafez Al-Assad’s accession to power.